Everything You Need to Know to Become a Hot Pot Pro

-What is Hot Pot?Hot pot is less of a dish than it is an experience, encapsulating the communal dining ethos that so many Western restaurants have only recently taken on.
+Hot pot is less of a dish than it is an experience, encapsulating the communal dining ethos that so many Western restaurants have only recently taken on.
 Think of it as an adaptation of the stone soup fairy tale: you team up with a group of friends to cook an array of ingredients—thinly sliced meats, mushrooms, head-on shrimp, Chinese lettuces, fresh noodles, and more—in a single pot of simmering, seasoned broth heated on an induction burner or electric range.
 Once cooked to your liking, you dip it in the sauce of choice and eat it.
 Rinse and repeat until extremely full.

-Where does it come from?There are as many variations on hot pot as there are households in China, but there are definitely distinct regional styles.
+There are as many variations on hot pot as there are households in China, but there are definitely distinct regional styles.
 The original, introduced to East Asia thousands of years ago by the Mongolian Empire, was a simple broth served with horse meat and mutton.
 (The apocryphal story describes it as a dish eaten on-the-go in the helmets of Mongolian soldiers.)
-As their cultural influence spread, so did the hot pot, taking on myriad forms in Northern China, Korea, Japan, and Vietnam.
+As its cultural influence spread, so did the hot pot, taking on myriad forms in Northern China, Korea, Japan, and Vietnam.

-What is included?The there are three basic components to Hot Pot: broth, dipping ingredients, and sauces.
+The there are three basic components to hot pot: broth, dipping ingredients, and sauces.